 In an average classroom, ten children will have witnessed their parents separate, eight will have experienced severe physical violence, sexual abuse or neglect, one will have experienced the death of a parent and seven will have been bullied.

 Research shows that 75% of all serious mental health issues manifest by the age 18, which is why early intervention is vital.
-Yet worryingly, an increase in both demand and need has combined with diminishing NHS funding.
+Yet worryingly, an increase in both demand and need has put even greater pressure on an already under-resourced NHS mental health service.
 Of the parents whose children are unwell and who seek help, only 25% receive NHS support.
-For young people with wellbeing challenges, this is leading to long waiting times.
-About 20% of young people with mental ill-health wait more than six months to receive care from a specialist.
+Even if referred, however, young people often face long waiting lists for support.
+About 20% of young people with mental ill-health wait more than six months to receive care from a specialist during which their condition usually gets worse.

 According to the Chief Medical Officer, as many as 25% of all adolescent mental health problems are preventable through early intervention and support.
 In response, the NHS report Future in Mind advocates the need for a more accessible, locally organised and responsive system that prioritises prevention, early intervention and resilience and a strengthening of relationships between family and friends.